Setting Up an AI Server

 Terminal

-To run the PySDK AI server from the terminal, perform the following steps:
+To run the PySDK AI server from a terminal, perform the following steps:

 Linux Service